Beauty and the Beast (musical): International productions

-Beauty and the Beast has been performed in more than 40 countries, including Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Egypt, Finland, France, Germany, Greece, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Lebanon, Mexico, Netherlands, Norway, Philippines, Poland, Qatar, Romania, Russia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, and United States.
+Beauty and the Beast has been performed in more than 40 countries, including Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Egypt, Estonia, Finland, France, Germany, Greece, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Lebanon, Mexico, Netherlands, Norway, Philippines, Poland, Qatar, Romania, Russia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, and United States.
 Over 35 million people have seen the show worldwide and it has grossed more than $1.7 billion.

 On July 15, 1995, the musical began its original Australian run in Melbourne at the Princess Theatre, before moving on to Sydney.
 The original Australian cast included Michael Cormick as The Beast, Rachael Beck as Belle, Hugh Jackman as Gaston, and Ernie Bourne as Maurice.

 In 1995, the musical opened in Japan and was performed by the Shiki Theatre Company.
 The musical continued to tour Japan until May 2017.
+An updated, permanent production opened at the Maihama Amphitheater at Tokyo Disney Resort, produced by Shiki Theatre Company in association with Disney Theatrical Productions, in October 2022.

 The Toronto production opened at the Princess of Wales Theatre on July 25, 1995, and closed on August 30, 1997.
 The production starred Kerry Butler as Belle and Chuck Wagner as the Beast, with Terry Doyle as Maurice.
 Notable replacements included Melissa Thomson as Belle and Steve Blanchard as the Beast.

 The lesser known Halifax production at the Neptune Theatre was the longest running production in the theater's history.

 A Los Angeles production opened at the Shubert Theatre on April 12, 1995, and closed on September 29, 1996.
 Most of the original Broadway cast returned, including Susan Egan, Terrence Mann, Gary Beach, Beth Fowler, Burke Moses and Tom Bosley.
 Notable replacements included James Stacy Barbour as the Beast.
 The sets in this production were widely considered to be the largest out of all the musical's productions in the world.
 After the show closed in Los Angeles, all of the sets were transferred for the production in Mexico City in 1997.

+A production opened in Vienna, Austria in 1995.
+The principal cast included Ethan Freeman as the Beast, Caroline Vasicek as Belle, Kevin Tarte as Gaston, and Viktor Gernot as Lumiere.
+Steve Barton joined the cast in 1996 as the Beast.

 In December 1997, the musical opened in Stuttgart at the Palladium Theatre, Stuttgart and played there until December 22, 2000.
 Leah Delos Santos played Belle and Uwe Kröger played the Beast and Marc G. Dalio played Gaston.